 - Antonio Maione, aged 22, who landed in America from Cosenza, Italy, in 1906

-- Angelo Maione, aged 23, who emigrated to the United States from S. Maria Vico, Caserta, in 1907
+- Angelo Maione, aged 23, who immigrated to the United States from S. Maria Vico, Caserta, in 1907

-- Anemio Maione, aged 19, who emigrated to the United States from Arcenzo, Italy, in 1909
+- Anemio Maione, aged 19, who immigrated to the United States from Arcenzo, Italy, in 1909

 - Agostino Maione, aged 0, who landed in America from Sairano, Italy, in 1910